harttu/docs/med/syopa.md

 Certain standard chemotherapy drugs also can be effective in treating HER2-positive breast cancers, although these drugs don't specifically target the HER2 protein.

+## HR-positive
+HR is short for hormone receptor.
+Breast tumors are tested for both estrogen receptors (ER) and progesterone receptors (PR).
+Each status appears separately on your pathology report.

+Approximately 80 percent of breast cancers test positive for ER.
+About 65 percent of those are also positive for PR.

+You can test positive for ER, PR, or both.
+Either way, it means that hormones fuel your breast cancer.
+It also means that your treatment can include medications that affect hormones.

+It’s also possible to test negative for both hormone receptors.
+If that’s the case, hormones do not fuel your breast cancer, so hormone therapy wouldn’t be effective.

 ## Labroista
 ### Ca15-3
 Cancer antigen 15-3 (CA15-3) is a protein made by a variety of cells, particularly breast cancer cells.
 The protein moves into the blood, where it can be measured.